Virtues: Faith, Hope & Love

 In biblical Greek, the word for "hope" is elpis (G1680).
 Paul taught, "Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame, because God's love has been poured out into our hearts through the Holy Spirit, who has been given to us" (Rom.
 5:3–5).
 Even when we suffer, and things are not going well, we endure these trials because we have hope.
 Jesus promised, "but the one who stands firm to the end will be saved" (Matt.
 24:13).

-Simon Peter wrote, "But in your hearts revere Christ as Lord.
+The apostle Peter wrote, "But in your hearts revere Christ as Lord.
 Always be prepared to give an answer [apologia; G627, "verbal defense in court"] to everyone who asks you to give the reason for the hope that you have" (1 Pet.
 3:15).
 In a world where unbelieving people view skepticism, cynicism, and despair as marks of intelligence, we Christians must defend our hope in Jesus.
 However, this is not just the apologetic defense of Christianity as the highest truth but also our confidence in a bright future.
-We hope for salvation from death and resurrection in the life to come through Jesus our Lord and Messiah (see 1 Cor.
+We hope for salvation from death and resurrection in the life to come through Jesus our Lord and Messiah (1 Cor.
 15).
 Some people feel tempted to see the end times as darkness and the end of the world.
 However, it is the dawn of God's kingdom made complete in faith, hope, and steadfast love.
 Often, we say "I hope" synonymously with "I wish."
 For us, hope is eschatological, anticipating the end of things both now and not yet.

 Virtue 3: Love